 At that time, Catholic farming people very much were second class citizens.
 Those who were fortunate enough to be able to rent a few acres from a landlord worked hard rearing a few cattle or sheep.
 Nevertheless, their main task was to grow potatoes and wheat to feed their families.
 To clothe them, the production of wool and flax was much needed so that usable clothing could be made.

-Nicholas has his childhood education at home and he also attended some private schools in Waterford.
+Nicholas had his childhood education at home, and he also attended some private schools in Waterford.
 Then, he moved to France to further his education ahead of commencing training for the priesthood in Louvain, Santiago, Salamanca and Rome.
 Thus, he lived in Belgium, Spain and Italy before he was ordained to the priesthood at Rome in 1753.

 Following ordination, he returned to Ireland to minister in parishes (like Newcastle) around south Tipperary and Waterford before being appointed parish priest of Clogheen and Burncourt.
 He was admired as a priest with a passionate sense of social justice and practised herbal medicine too.
 His sense of social justice brought him into conflict with local landlords because he campaigned vigorously against evictions.
 He also opposed the enforcement of a British law forcing Catholics (who hardly had enough themselves anyway) to pay tithes (or monies) to support the Church of Ireland clergy.
 Some Catholics found themselves under such pressure that they converted to Anglicanism.